Owning an Exotic Pet: Legalities & Liabilities

 A person who possesses a wild animal on the effective date of the law, January 1, 2005, has 60 days to obtain a permit for the animal with the Department of Environmental Conservation.

 Citation: N.Y.
 ENVTL.
 CONSERV. §11-0103, §11-0303, §11-0511, §11-0512, §11-0516, §11-0103, and §11-0917; N.Y.
 AGRIC. & MKTS. §370.

 It is unlawful to possess a dangerous wild animal after Jan.
 1, 2014.
 People in possession of dangerous wild animals before Oct.
 1, 2013, must obtain a permit to keep the animal after Jan.
 1, 2014.

 The definition of a wild animal includes but is not limited to hyenas; gray wolves, excluding hybrids; lions; tigers; jaguars; leopards; cheetahs; cougars; bears; elephants; rhinoceroses; hippopotamuses; African wild dogs; Komodo dragons; alligators; crocodiles; caimans, excluding dwarf caimans; black-handed, white-bellied, brown-headed and black spider monkeys; common woolly monkeys; red, black and mantled howler monkeys.

-In the Animal Planet video above, you can catch a glimpse of what it was like when exotic animals briefly took over this small Ohio town.
+The Zanesville Animal Massacre shows a glimpse of what it is like when exotic animals briefly take over a small Ohio town.
 Like the release of Tiger King, the Zanesville Animal Massacre reignited the public debate over exotic animal ownership, breeding, and sales.

 Citation: O.H.
 REV. CODE §1533.71; and §935.
 O.H.
 ADMIN CODE 901:1-2 and 901:1-4.